URL | https://anaconda.org/conda-forge |

 list, it searches the channels listed under the default_channels:

 list, in the same descending order.
-This is called “channel priority”.
+This is called “channel priority”, and it determines which source conda uses first when resolving packages.

 with the simplest version of the conda create